kubernetes/website/content/en/blog/_posts/2020-12-02-dont-panic-kubernetes-and-docker.md

 tool for building containers, and the images that result from running `docker build` can still run in your Kubernetes cluster.

-If you’re using a managed Kubernetes service like GKE, EKS, or AKS (which [defaults to containerd](https://github.com/Azure/AKS/releases/tag/2020-11-16)) you will need to make sure your worker nodes are using a supported container runtime before Docker support is removed in a future version of Kubernetes.
+If you’re using a managed Kubernetes service like AKS, EkS or GKE, you will need to make sure your worker nodes are using a supported container runtime before Docker support is removed in a future version of Kubernetes.
 If you have node customizations you may need to update them based on your environment and runtime